-Data acquisition skills may include the downloading and managing of information from online sources or the primary collection of data in surveys or by direct observation.
+Data acquisition skills may include the downloading and managing of information from online sources, the primary collection of data in surveys, or direct observation.
 A key feature of this program is a focus on data analysis so students are able to analyze any data they collect.

 All students in this program demonstrate skills in statistical analysis plus skills in a selection of methods related to their interests.

 - Second Language Requirement: No